LOOSE-LIPS/loose-lips-2.0/src/routes/blog/treeces-rap-up-stove-god-cook/index.md

 description: >-
-  In this new feature, Treece will be delving in to the world of rap music, reviewing current global sounds from NY Street Rap to new school Memphis and beyond&#8230; &nbsp;&lsquo;I just sold a brick out the church parking lot hallelujah&rsquo; Although I love the name, pre-quarantine I couldn&rsquo;t tell you who Stove God Cook$ was. [...]Read More...
+  In this new feature, Treece will be delving in to the world of rap music, reviewing current global sounds from NY Street Rap to new school Memphis and beyond&#8230; ;&lsquo;I just sold a brick out the church parking lot hallelujah; Although I love the name, pre-quarantine I couldn;t tell you who Stove God Cook$ was. [...]Read More...
 published: true
 tags: release-review
 featured: false